In women, too much testosterone can cause insulin resistance and abdominal weight gain.

 PCOS

-The link between testosterone and insulin resistance is most clear with the hormonal condition PCOS, in which high androgens made (mostly) by the ovaries cause insulin resistance and impair ovulation.
-Impaired ovulation, in turn, causes low progesterone and therefore robs the system of progesterone’s beneficial anti-androgen effect.
-This causes more high androgens and insulin resistance, creating a vicious cycle that I describe in my peer-reviewed paper.
+The link between testosterone and insulin resistance is most clear with the hormonal condition PCOS, in which high androgens cause insulin resistance and impair ovulation.
+Impaired ovulation, in turn, causes low progesterone, which, in turn, robs the system of progesterone’s beneficial anti-androgen feedback.
+The result is even more high androgens and insulin resistance, creating a vicious cycle I describe in my peer-reviewed paper.

 Perimenopause and menopause

-With the menopause transition, first progesterone, then estrogen drops away while androgens slightly increase before resuming their gradual decline with age (as happens in both men and women).
-The menopausal situation of relatively high testosterone paired with relatively low estrogen and progesterone causes a profound shift in fat distribution from gynoid (hourglass) to android (thicker waist and heavier upper body).
+With the menopause transition, first progesterone and then estrogen drop away while androgens slightly increase before resuming their gradual decline with age.
+So, menopause is a situation of relatively high testosterone compared to estrogen and progesterone, and those high androgens can cause the redistribution of fat from subcutaneous bum fat or gynoid to visceral or android fat—leading to a thicker waist and heavier upper body.

 Birth control